 This is a verse-by-verse study through the book of Hebrews where we will study God’s word through the lense of the cultures used to communicate it 2000 years ago.
 The book of Hebrews is a systematic revelation of Jesus as the center of our faith.
 It’s a fascinating look at how we developed our doctrinal understanding of who Jesus is and how He saved us.
 Join Rev. Misti McCreary on Wednesdays, February 8 through May 10, at 6:15-7:15 in L44.
 You only need to bring you and your Bible.

 More information about small groups will be provided as they are added to our calendar.
 Please check back for updates or contact Rev. Misti McCreary at email@example.com or 423-224-1517.

 Where two or three are gathered……..

-The primary purpose of small groups is faith formation and making disciples of Jesus Christ.
-In long term small groups, members meet regularly for study, prayer, fellowship and food.
+The primary purpose of life groups is faith formation and making disciples of Jesus Christ.
+In long-term life groups, members meet regularly for study, prayer, fellowship and food.

-What takes place in small groups that promotes spiritual growth?
+What takes place in life groups that promotes spiritual growth?
 Members engage in…….

 Study and discussion

 Sharing and prayer